datacommonsorg/data/scripts/oecd/regional_demography/README.md

 ### Raw Data

-In each subdirectory, the source CSVs are saved as `REGION_DEMOGR_{subdirectory name}.csv`, except TL3.
+In each subdirectory, the source CSVs are saved as `REGION_DEMOGR_{subdirectory name}.csv`, except population.

-TL3 raw data is stored at [here](https://storage.cloud.google.com/datcom-source-data/oecd/regional_demography/population_tl3/REGION_DEMOGR_population_tl3.csv) for small repository.
+Population raw data is stored at [here](https://pantheon.corp.google.com/storage/browser/_details/datcom-source-data/oecd/regional_demography/population/REGION_DEMOGR_population.csv?authuser=0&project=datcom-204919) for small repository.

 ### Cleaned Data

-In each subdirectory, the cleaned CSVs are saved as `OECD_{subdirectory name}_cleaned.csv`, except TL3.
+In each subdirectory, the cleaned CSVs are saved as `OECD_{subdirectory name}_cleaned.csv`, except population.

-To re-generate TL3 cleaned CSV, copy its raw data to population_tl3 directory, and run preprocess_csv.
+To re-generate population cleaned CSV, copy its raw data to population directory, and run preprocess_csv.

 ### StatisticalVariable MCF files